 2. How and why did Malcom X disagree with Dr. King’s methods?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Todd Gitlin, The Sixties: Years of Hope, Days of Rage (1987).

 A view of the sixties as fundamentally constructive:

 “Say what we will about the Sixties’ failures, limits, disasters, America’s political and cultural space would probably not have opened up as much as it did without the movement’s divine delirium.… This side of an ever-receding millennium, the changes wrought by the Sixties, however beleaguered, averted some of the worst abuses of power, and made life more decent for millions.
 The movement in its best moments and broadest definition made philosophical breakthroughs which are still working themselves out.”